fsevent/xtcutil/FORMAT.md

 If 0 is specified, node0 of the edge is this node.
 If 1 is specified, node1 of the edge is this node.

-When a train pass a node, the train passes from one of edges0 to one of edges1 or from one of edges1 to one of edges0.
+When a train pass a node between two paths, the train passes from one of edges0 to one of edges1 or from one of edges1 to one of edges0.

 ## edge object